yashwant1711/react_router/README.md

 /components: Includes different components corresponding to different routes/pages.
 App.js: Main application component containing the router setup. index.js: Entry point of the React application.
-Contributing
-Contributions are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.